/

-T Visas provide a legal pathway for survivors to remain in the United States, access support services, and rebuild their lives.
-T Visa holders are eligible for certain benefits and protections, including access to healthcare, housing, employment, and social services.
-T Visa holders may complete the FAFSA and be considered for in-state tuition.
-T Visa holders get work permits, which makes it easier to get a social security number and driver’s license.
-T Visa holders also can apply for a green card without needing a sponsor and without having to show they will not use public benefits.
+T Visas can provide a legal pathway for survivors to remain in the United States, access support services, and rebuild their lives.
+T Visa holders can be eligible for certain benefits and protections, including access to healthcare, housing, employment, and social services.
+T Visa holders may complete the FAFSA (Free Application for Federal Student Aid).
+T Visa holders can get work permits, which makes it easier to get a social security number and driver’s license.
+T Visa holders also may also be able to apply for a Green Card (if they are otherwise eligible) without needing a sponsor and without having to show they will not use public benefits (“public charge”).

 LGBTQIA+ is an abbreviation for lesbian, gay, bisexual, transgender, queer or questioning, intersex, asexual, and more.
 These terms are used to describe a person’s sexual orientation or gender identity.

-By providing this specific information about T Visas for LGBTQIA+ immigrants who have experienced trafficking, HT Law aims to empower survivors of trafficking within the LGBTQIA+ community, help them break free from exploitation, and provide a pathway towards a brighter and more secure future.
+By providing this specific information about T Visas for LGBTQIA+ immigrants who have experienced trafficking, HT Law aims to close the information gap, empower survivors of trafficking within the LGBTQIA+ community, and help them break free from exploitation by looking for a pathway towards a brighter and more secure future.
 We also affirm our commitment to inclusivity and recognition of the unique experiences and needs of our LGBTQIA+ community.

 What is a T Nonimmigrant Visa?

-T Visas are a specific category of visas available to individuals who have been victims of certain types of sex and labor exploitation are present in the United States because of that victimization, and have reported that exploitation to law enforcement.
-The T Visa provides a legal pathway for survivors of trafficking to obtain temporary immigration status, access support services, and potentially pursue permanent residency.
+T Visas are a specific category of visas available to individuals who have been victims of certain types of sex and labor exploitation, are present in the United States because of that victimization, and have reported that exploitation to law enforcement.
+The T Visa can provide a legal pathway for survivors of trafficking to obtain temporary immigration status, access support services, and later pursue permanent residency and citizenship if they are eligible.

 T Visa Basics: Eligibility Criteria

 This information is only an overview of the T nonimmigrant visa to provide a general understanding of this remedy.
 Potential applicants should not take it as specific advice for their situation.
-If these examples sound like something you experienced and you think you may be eligible for a T visa, please call our office to schedule a consultation at (910) 509-7145.
+If these examples sound like something you experienced and you think you may be eligible for a T Visa, please call our office to schedule a consultation.

-To be eligible for a T Visa, an individual must:
+To be eligible for a T Visa, the application must show that the applicant is:

-The applicant must also demonstrate that they would suffer extreme hardship involving unusual and severe hardship if they were to return to their home country (for most of our clients, especially LGBTQIA+ individuals, that hardship is pretty clear from the beginning).
+The application must also demonstrate that the applicant would suffer extreme hardship involving unusual and severe hardship if they were to return to their home country (for most of our clients, especially LGBTQIA+ individuals, that hardship is pretty clear from the beginning).

-The applicant must also demonstrate that they are admissible to the United States (see below).
+The application must also demonstrate that the applicant is admissible to the United States, or qualifies for a waiver of inadmissibility (see below).

 What does it mean to be a “victim of severe trafficking?”
 Many types of victimization = many grounds for a T Visa!

-T Visas are granted to people who have been subjected to a severe form of trafficking, which can include forced labor, sexual exploitation, religious or faith-based exploitation, involuntary servitude, or even victimization based on creating a real or imagined “debt.”
-These visas are specifically designed to protect and assist victims who need to legalize their immigration status – or who already have some type of immigration status – and want a path to permanent residency.
+T Visas are an immigration remedy for people who have been subjected to a severe form of trafficking.
+This can include forced labor, sexual exploitation, religious or faith-based exploitation, involuntary servitude, or even victimization based on creating a real or imagined “debt.”
+These visas aim to protect and assist victims of trafficking who need to legalize their immigration status – or who already have some type of immigration status and want a path to permanent residency.

-The victim must have been brought into the country OR (if there was no connection to the entry) the person has remained in the country due to the trafficking situation.
-It could be that there is no connection between the entry and the trafficking, because the victimization happened when the person was already in the United States and the victim is still in the United States.
+It often happens that there is no connection between the entry and the trafficking, because the victimization happened when the person was already in the United States (at work, at home, in a relationship, or other situations).
 Or, it could be that someone did leave the United States, re-entered, and then was victimized after that last entry.

 What is Willingness to Assist Law Enforcement?
 What is Reporting?

-The T Visa applicant must demonstrate a willingness to assist law enforcement agencies in the investigation and/or prosecution of the trafficking case.
+The T Visa application must show the victim’s willingness to assist law enforcement agencies in the investigation and/or prosecution of the trafficking case.

 Hardship if returned to their home country